elgalu/docker-selenium/README.md

 ![docker-selenium-grid](./images/grid_console.png)

-## Note this repo evolved into SeleniumHQ/docker-selenium
+## Notes on similar repo: SeleniumHQ/docker-selenium
 See: https://github.com/SeleniumHQ/docker-selenium

 Note SeleniumHQ/docker-selenium project is more useful for building selenium grids while this one focuses on building disposable standalone seleniums with [video recording support](./docs/videos.md) and both browsers on the same container.
 It also adds some other features like [customizing the screen size](#screen-size) and [ssh access](#ssh) that can be particularly useful for tunneling support.